Juxtaposition of Spin Freezing and Long Range Order in a Series of Geometrically Frustrated Antiferromagnetic Gadolinium Garnets: Discussion

-The materials GTLG and GAG clearly do not share the same glassy physics as GGG since spin glasses are universally found to \emph{not} exhibit a sharp peak in $C$~\cite{Binder1986}.
-These results prove that the glassy physics of GGG is not a ubiquitous property of Gd garnets and we are therefore left with two possible conclusions.
-First, a very precise tuning of the parameters of the Hamiltonian may be required in order to produce the necessary competition between local and long range interactions to give rise to a magnetic analog of the glass transition, even without quenched disorder.
-GTLG and GAG may be outside this narrow ``window'' of required parameter space.
-However, in many glass forming liquids (see for example~\cite{Alba1999}) it is found that tuning interaction strengths, for instance by altering the substituents of molecules, without changing the overall symmetry of those molecules, does not tend to preclude the glass transition.
+Within such a picture, some accidental fine tuning of the parameters of the Hamiltonian is likely required in order to produce the necessary competition between local and long range interactions to give rise to a magnetic analog of the glass transition, even without quenched disorder.
+GTLG and GAG may be outside this narrow ``window'' of required parameter space, with too low a ratio of $D/J_1$ to create the required long-range frustration.
+However, in many glass forming liquids (see for example Ref.~\onlinecite{Alba1999}) it is found that slightly tuning interaction strengths, for instance by altering the substituents of molecules, without changing the overall symmetry of those molecules, does not tend to preclude the glass transition.
+The two ordered materials, GTLG and GAG, show a more conventional behavior of frustrated dipolar antiferromagnets, where the dipolar interaction \emph{relieves} frustration and increasing $D/J_1$ leads to increasing $T_C/J_1$.
+However, limited conclusions can be drawn from the ratio $D/J_1$ alone, since further-neighbor exchange interactions are likely to play an important role in the physics of Gd-based garnets.
+Indeed, it was found in mean-field calculations that the paramagnetic correlations in a Heisenberg spin garnet system are highly sensitive to second and third nearest neighbor exchange.\cite{Yavorskii2006}

-A plausible alternative is that it is indeed a sensitivity of the system to small levels of disorder that results in a spin glass transition in GGG.
-Since the ordered ground states of GTLG and GAG appear to be robust against levels of random dilution at least as high as those in GGG, it seems that the \emph{type} of disorder may be the crucial ingredient in the exotic behavior of GGG.
+(ii) A plausible alternative is that a sensitivity of the system to small levels of disorder indeed results in a spin glass transition in GGG.
+In this context, since the ordered ground state of GTLG appears to be robust against a level of random magnetic site dilution at least as high as that found in GGG, our results perhaps indicate that the \emph{type} of disorder may be the crucial ingredient causing GGG's exotic behavior.
 In other words, the random excess of Gd on Ga sites, found in GGG, may be a much more powerful way to introduce random frustration and trigger a spin glass transition than simple dilution of the magnetic moments.

-This work shows that the response of a HFM to random disorder can be highly nontrivial, and a function of the nature of that disorder in concurrence with the nature of the interactions present.
+In conclusions, we have provided some evidence, on the basis of X-ray diffraction measurements, that this off-stoichiometry is not present or is at least less significant in the GTLG and GAG systems, which instead show clear ordering transitions.
+This work may, therefore, suggest that the response of a HFM to weak random disorder can be highly nontrivial, and a function of the nature of that disorder in concurrence with the nature of the interactions present.